linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ### Post Format
 Each narrative section is followed by a coding/description section.
 I use a page splitter and different font to mark the switch from a narrative to a coding section.

 What you may find interesting, is that I wrote the narrative on the Marawi crisis using news stories chronologically ordered by GDELT (pictures saved from news articles).
+Every fact or detail came from stories returned by GDELT.
 Even more interesting, is how this Marawi story evolves from a simple raid to catch one person to a **full blown crisis** that has put a city on lockdown.
 We will cover exactly how I accessed the news data to build the story.
 But first, let's take a minute to understand GDELT.

 <br>
 <div class="image">